piegope/doc/docs/content/en/rdm/kb/rdm-macos/how-to-articles/capturing-network-traffic-using-wireshark.md

 ---
 _schema: default
 eleventyComputed:
-  title: ' Capturing network traffic using WireShark'
+  title: ' Capturing network traffic using WireShark in {{ en.RDMMAC }}'
-  description: 'How to  capture network traffic using WireShark. '
+  description: 'How to  capture network traffic using WireShark in {{ en.RDMMAC }}. '
   status:
   keywords:
 ---